 Yourdon offers a reminder in verse that envy is the sin that tempts us to look with grudging disdain upon another product’s user experience and value proposition.
-This transgression manifesting itself either as a covetous critiques of said competitor — or worse —the forfeiture of any initiative to said rival by blindly following them feature-for-feature.
+This transgression manifests itself either as a covetous critique of said competitor — or worse —the forfeiture of any differentiation from said rival by blindly following them feature-for-feature.

 The souls of the envious are compelled to wear drab, one-size-fits-all Product Camp t-shirts.
 Their gaze continually distracted by competing product demos and press releases … to the point they are blinded to the product-to-market fit surfaced by their own experiments and early adopter programs.

 Third pitfall — Wrath

 While perched on the precipice of Wrath, Yourdon explains to Dino that these first three pitfalls of Product Purgatory relate to sins caused by selfish, sometimes career-climbing acts, that are frequently engaged at the expense of others.

 In the case of this wrong-doing, it is often passive-aggressive behavior that betrays the offender’s inability to lead without authority.
 These actions invariably impede the teams they serve in their response to changing conditions.